macloo/python-adv-web-apps/docs/scraping2.rst

     https://xkcd.com/2259/
     >>>

-Above, I have printed ``prevLink``, ``prevLink.get('href')``, and ``url`` so you can see exactly what is being extracted and used.
-Once the script has that last URL, the while-loop restarts and goes to that page — https://xkcd.com/2259/ — and downloads the comic from it.
+Above, I have **printed** three things — ``prevLink``, ``prevLink.get('href')`` and ``url`` — so I can see exactly what is being extracted and used.

+In the complete script in chapter 12, once the script has that last URL, the while-loop restarts.
+It opens that page — https://xkcd.com/2259/ — and downloads the comic from it.

+This practice of **printing the value each time** is a way of testing your code as you go — to make sure you are getting what you intend to get.
+If you have an error, then you must modify the line and print it again, and repeat until that line of code gets what you want.

 .. important:: You must understand that every website is different, so probably no other website in the world has the same HTML as the XKCD website.
 However, many websites do have Previous and Next buttons.
 It is necessary to **inspect** the HTML and determine how to extract the next- or previous-page URL (or partial URL) from the HTML on the button.

-Some websites use JavaScript to activate their Previous and Next buttons.
-In those cases, you will need to use the Selenium module to navigate while scraping.
-Selenium is covered in the next chapter.
+**Some websites use JavaScript** to activate their Previous and Next buttons.
+In those cases, you will need to use the Selenium module to navigate while scraping. **Selenium** is covered in the next chapter.

 Harvesting multiple URLs from one page
 --------------------------------------